 Overall, property depreciation is the second-highest deduction available for property investors.
-Depreciation comes second only to costly mortgage interest repayments.
+Tax depreciation comes second only to costly mortgage interest repayments.

 Fact 3.
 Legislation changes don’t affect capital works claims

-The legislation changes made in 2017 mean that owners of second-hand properties purchased after 9 May 2017 can’t claim depreciation on previously used plant and equipment assets.
-They can still claim plant and equipment deductions on any new assets they purchase for the property.
+In 2017 the Australian Government made changes to depreciation legislation.
+The changes meant that owners of second-hand properties purchased after 9 May 2017 could no longer claim depreciation on previously used plant and equipment assets.
+Investors could still claim plant and equipment deductions on new assets purchased for the property.

-It’s important that investors remember that the legislation change doesn’t impact their eligibility to claim depreciation deductions for qualifying capital works.
-On average, capital works deductions make up 85 to 90 per cent of the total depreciation claim.
+It’s important to note the legislation changes don’t impact eligibility to claim depreciation deductions for qualifying capital works.

 Fact 4.
 Legislation changes don’t affect substantially renovated property

-A substantial renovation is where all, or substantially all of a building is removed or is replaced.
-Some key examples of substantial renovations includes replacing foundations of the building, walls, floors, the roof or staircases.
+A property is considered substantially renovated when all, or substantially all of a building is removed or replaced.
+Some key examples of substantial renovations include replacing foundations of the building, walls, floors, roof or staircases.

-When an investor purchases a second-hand property directly after its substantial renovation, the 2017 legislation changes don’t apply.
-This means the new owner can claim depreciation on all new plant and equipment assets and the capital works.
+If an investor purchases a second-hand property directly after its substantial renovation, the 2017 legislation changes do not apply.
+This means the new owner is eligible to claim on all new plant and equipment assets and the capital works.